Category Archives: Teachers

 Conversely, there are teachers who are willing to go the extra mile.
 They assist their students beyond their assigned teaching hours and volunteer for tasks and do things not written in their job description, expecting nothing in return.

 Of course, the worst are those teachers who either come to class late or dismiss their classes earlier than expected – or both.
-For reasons only them know, they do not perform their assigned tasks the way they ought to.
+For reasons only they know, they do not perform their assigned tasks the way they ought to.
 They submit required paperwork either late or not at all.

 If you are a teacher reading this, here is a question for you, “In which of the three groups do you belong?
 Of course, only you know.
 At the very least, be not the one described in the paragraph right above this one.